2023 Local Government Affairs Priorities

 LAND USE/ENVIRONMENTAL

-Improve the approval and permitting process for the City of San Diego Development Services Department - Numerous BOMA members have experienced delays and challenges in getting various permits and approvals from the City of San Diego.
+Improve the approval and permitting process, as well as inspections for the City of San Diego Development Services Department, as well as other jurisdictions as identified by the Board and membership - Numerous BOMA San Diego members continue to experience delays and challenges in getting various permits, inspections and approvals from the City of San Diego, as one example, specifically including tenant improvement permits.
 Whether for new construction, tenant improvements, encroachments, or other permits, these delays cost members both time and money, as well as inconvenience to and significantly delay of tenant occupancy, in addition to other ripple effects.
-BOMA supports efforts to significantly improve the city’s ability to process and approve projects and permits in a timely manner.
-These efforts can include, but are not limited to outsourcing reviews, hiring, and training qualified staff, limit review times and cycles, as well as more “by right” approvals that require less staff oversight, input and time.
-BOMA will continue to advocate for accountability, particularly in a cost recoverable ecosystem.
+BOMA San Diego supports efforts to significantly improve the city’s ability to process and approve projects and permits in a timely manner.
+These efforts can include, but are not limited to outsourcing reviews, hiring and training qualified staff, limit review times and cycles, as well as more “by right” approvals and “self-certification” that require less staff oversight, input and time.
+BOMA San Diego will continue to advocate for accountability, particularly in a cost recoverable ecosystem.
+BOMA San Diego will build on last year’s successful implementation of various permit reform measures, and, specifically, look to expand the eligibility for “self-certification” of tenant improvements.

 Support updates to community and general plans – Community plans govern land use policies within specific San Diego communities.
 Many continue to be out of date and do not reflect the current business climate or demographics.
-BOMA has advocated for updating these as soon as possible in order to spur additional development opportunities and create vibrant, healthy mixed-use communities.
-BOMA will work with the City of San Diego and other entities to support the responsible updating of these plans in a means that reflects economic reality and helps maintain an appropriate stock of employment lands in the region.
+BOMA San Diego has advocated for updating these as soon as possible in order to spur additional development opportunities and create vibrant, healthy mixed-use communities.
+BOMA San Diego will work with the City of San Diego and other entities to support the responsible updating of these plans in a means that reflects economic reality and helps maintain an appropriate stock of employment lands in the region.
 BOMA will also advocate for “programmatic” EIRs to allow for by right development, as well as increases in density to help meet our region’s employment and housing needs.
-In 2023, critical community plans to the jobs sector in the City of San Diego include:

 - Reducing parking minimums, unbundled and shared parking regulations